If you’ve been hurt in an accident because of someone else’s negligence, you may have many questions that need to be answered.

 Medical professionals are charged with providing the best possible care to each patient they see and yet patients are frequently hurt by the mistakes made by doctors, nurses, physical therapists, and pharmacists.

 Man’s best friend sometimes isn’t a friend at all.
 Dog bites can permanently damage any part of the body and in some situations, the canine may even kill the victim.
-Dog owners are responsible for their pets actions and any damage they cause, and if they fail to keep others safe, may find themselves named as the defendant in a dog bite lawsuit.
+Dog owners are responsible for the actions of their pets and any damage they cause, and if they fail to keep others safe, may find themselves named as the defendant in a dog bite lawsuit.

 Premise liability laws state the property owners and managers must do everything that is reasonably within their power to protect visitors from harm.
 Yet thousands are hurt in slip and fall accidents each year caused by: